FunkyMuse/Aurora/README.md

 The project is completely independent and Open Source.
 The developer has no relation with [Library Genesis](https://libgen.rs/).

+Publishing a copy of this application on the Play Store will only get your account banned.

 ## Features
 - Search books by title, author, and other parameters
 - See detailed info about the book (pages, size, etc)